The other day I went for my usual weekly bouldering session. Geared up, stretched and stepped on the mat. Music on, world off.

 DOERS just get started with no much plan of action, no end goal in mind.
 They have a view of the bottom of the route and hop on right away.
 Some have the skills to back them up and other's just keep trying and through the path they force themselves to skill up.

 Then there are the people -usually the noobs- who have to have every move figured out before starting.
-These are the PLANNERS: They think that planning is necessary before starting but often times that acts like procrastination since they never start.
-These are the photography enthusiasts who want to research what the best gear is before even taking a picture on their smartphones.
+These are the PLANNERS.
+They think that planning the route is necessary before starting but often times that acts like procrastination since they never start.

 How much planning is too much planning.
 How much doing is too much doing.